How to Become a Subway and Streetcar Operators in Michigan

 Obtain Michigan licensure or certification

 Michigan may require specific licensing or professional certification for subway and streetcar operatorss.
-Requirements vary by state — contact the Michigan Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Michigan Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Michigan

-Michigan has an active job market for subway and streetcar operators.
+Michigan employs 40 subway and streetcar operators.

 Subway and Streetcar Operators careers in other states